x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups.md

 - **Add senders who don't require message approval**: To add/remove users that can bypass moderation for this group, search/add users from the drop-down list.

-- **Notify a sender if their message isn't approved:**: Use this section to set how users are notified about message approval.
+- **Notify a sender if their message isn't approved**: Use this section to set how users are notified about message approval.

   - **Only sender**: This is the default setting.
 Notify all senders, inside and outside your organization, when their message isn't approved.